 - Please bring masks to wear when you desire to be close together.
 During the service, we will be practicing social distancing and ask those who come to sit with their families, with each family staying separate from each other.
 Afterward, we ask that if you mingle with others, that you offer to wear masks in respect and love for one another.

 - We will not be having a shared meal but ask that each of you bring food and eating utensils, plates, cups, etc. for your own families.
 We will bring some extra in case someone forgets or doesn’t have any.

 - Please wash your hands, especially if using facilities that are touched often, such as the bathroom.
 We will provide hand soap for this purpose.

 - We ask that you act respectfully towards the facilities provided and think of others in how we act and participate together while using them.
-We are thankful that the City of Perry has graciously provided facilities for us to meet at.

 - Above all, if you are in any way thinking you may be running a fever, coughing often, or having any other symptoms of being sick, that you please show love for your fellow brothers and sisters and stay home.

 We look forward to seeing you all this summer at Solel Sabbath Fellowship in Perry and rejoicing in the goodness of our Father together as a body.